drets/drets.github.io/src/posts/conditionals.md

 <div class="note">
 If you had run a marathon last year, you would feel better now.
-If I had written a post in my blog, I would walk around the lake now.
+If I had written a post in my blog, I would be walking around the lake now.
 I would be rich now if I had won a lottery yesterday.
 </div>
 \